 Below is an example of the presentation policy, which is called DUMTUM.
 A3 sized posters are on show in every classroom to help the pupils.
 DUMTUM stands for Date, Underline, Miss a line, Title, Underline, Miss a line.

-A. Shearer 3 September An Introduction to Queen M (.O.: To understand how Queen Mary tried . to convert England back to the Catholic fait la Queen Mary Ned England form.
+A. Shearer 3 September Introduction to Queen M L.O .: To understand how Queen Mary tried . to convert England back to the Catholic fa la Queen Mary Ned England form.

-Appendix E: Sample timetables
+Appendix E: A Typical Day